 Yet, Elon Musk, the founder of Tesla, has insisted that “The onus is on the pilot to make sure the autopilot is doing the right thing,” and that the autopilot mode is a voluntary feature.

 Rosemary Shahan, president of the Consumers for Auto Reliability and Safety lobbying group, vehemently disagrees.
 She states, “On the one hand, they’re saying trust us, we can drive better than you would, but on the other hand, they are saying if something goes wrong, don’t ask us to stand behind our product.
 But if it’s controlled by an algorithm, why should you be liable?”

 Exercising your legal rights after a crash

-Whether an auto accident in Los Angeles was caused by a Tesla malfunction or otherwise, it’s imperative to seek legal counsel as soon as possible.
+Whether an auto accident in Los Angeles was caused by a Tesla malfunction or otherwise, it’s imperative to seek counsel from an experienced Los Angeles auto accident lawyer as soon as possible.
 Deadlines do apply to filing a claim; if you fail to take action within this period of time, you can forfeit your right to file a personal injury lawsuit.

 - Los Angeles Times, Tesla’s ‘autopilot mode’ puts it at risk for liability in crashes, http://www.latimes.com/business/technology/la-fi-tn-tesla-liabilty-20160705-snap-story.html